-With more than 326 million monthly active users, twitter is becoming one of the best platforms for nonprofits to connect with supporters and donors.
-From organization-wide new updates to blog promotion, twitter can be used as one of the main tools to let your supporters know what happens in your nonprofit every day.
-Here we provide some best practices to use twitter to increase your brand recognition, attract new donors, volunteers, and supporters to your cause.
+With more than 326 million monthly active users, Twitter is becoming one of the best platforms for nonprofits to connect with supporters and donors.
+From organization-wide new updates to blog promotion, Twitter can be used as one of the main tools to let your supporters know what happens in your nonprofit every day.
+Finding followers is fairly straightforward, although you may wish to visit a website such as Twesocial.com for further guidance regarding this.
+Here we provide some best practices to use Twitter to increase your brand recognition, attract new donors, volunteers, and supporters to your cause.

 Engaging in a humane way by educating your audience with fundraising videos, blog posts, and infographics as tweets.
 By giving good content that are relevant, you can attract more audience, spread awareness and raise more funds.

 Use relevant hashtags that are specific to your cause and are trending on twitter.
 This will give your tweets more visibility.
 While tweeting, you can include at least two hashtags in your post with appropriate captions.